 9. Cab Calloway

-The son of a preacher, he gained fame for his wild stage performances and quickly became one of the most in-demand artists of the swing era.
+The son of a preacher, he gained fame for his wild stage performances and quickly became one of the most in-demand jazz artists of the swing era.

 The big band he led featured up-and-coming stars of the day including Ben Webster, Dizzy Gillespie and Milt Hinton.